Fast food chain caught up in Chapter 11 bankruptcy has a new plan

 Boston Market's situation is bleak

 It's hard to know exactly how things stand for Boston Market.
-Technically, Pandya filed for bankruptcy, not the chain, and with his bankruptcy being thrown out of court, it's unclear where the company or its owners' finances stand in the wake of significant liabilities.
+Technically, Pandya filed for bankruptcy, not the chain.
+Now, with his bankruptcy being thrown out of court, it's unclear where the company or its owners' finances stand in the wake of significant liabilities.

-But, Boston Market has seen all of its Florida and Connecticut locations abruptly shut down late last year.
+Boston Market, however, has seen all of its Florida and Connecticut locations abruptly shut down late last year.
 In addition, Boston Market had its headquarters seized in May 2022 by the Colorado Department of Revenue over $329,00 in unpaid sales and payroll taxes.

 The chain's legal problems are lengthy as it also been sued over 140 times in a variety of state and federal courts over everything from unpaid wages to overdue rent, and vendors who have not been paid.